Brooke Weston Trust Primary Curriculum

 All our curriculums will provide opportunities for students to learn about and make meaningful contributions to their local community and global challenges.

-The National Curriculum provides pupils with an introduction to the essential knowledge and skills that they need to be educated citizens.
+The National Curriculum is a demanding curriculum which offers essential knowledge and skills that children need to be educated citizens.
 It introduces pupils to the best that has been thought and said and helps engender an appreciation of human creativity and achievement.
-It provides a core foundation of knowledge around which schools have developed their stimulating bespoke curriculum developing pupils’ knowledge, skills and understanding.
-Each curriculum has been refined with the support of local stakeholders to meet the specific needs and opportunities of each school’s unique context and community.
+It provides a core foundation of knowledge around which we have developed a broad curriculum to meet the needs of our children.
+Our curriculum is designed to powerfully address disadvantage.

 Our Collective Destination